Mortimer to Aldermaston and Theale walk

 - In 400 metres ignore another minor road to the right and keep straight on, past Brocas Lands Farm (as marked on the OS map).

 - In 200 metres, as the tarmac road veers to the left, go straight on , passing to the left of a rusty metal barrier and onto an earth road between hedges, your direction 250°.
 In 200 metres, where this earth road swings to the left, follow the footpath sign through a field boundary and head straight across a large field towards pylons, your direction 275°. [!]
-Note If this field is in crop or has recently been ploughed up, you might prefer to walk along its boundaries, left first for 80 metres, then right for 400 metres, to then turn left over the stile in the hedge mentioned in the paragraph below.
+Note If this field is in crop or has recently been ploughed up, you might prefer to walk along its boundaries, left first for 80 metres, then right for 400 metres, to then turn left through the metal kissing gate in the hedge mentioned in the paragraph below.

 - In 175 metres, [!] leave the field through a metal kissing gate on your left-hand side, go down four earthen steps and rejoin the earth road you left earlier, but now narrower with bushes on both sides.
 Turn right, uphill , your direction 205°.
 (If you miss this exit, continue up the left-hand side of the field towards fieldgates which you will have to climb over to rejoin the earth road).